searxng/searxng/README.rst

 Differences to searx
 ====================

-SearXNG is a fork of `searx`_, with notable changes:
+Fufusoup is a fork of SearXNG, which is a fork of `searx`_, with notable changes:

 .. _searx: https://github.com/searx/searx